‘A monkey could do this job’.

 The only thing is that young candidates seem to have had enough of that lately and decided they are just a tad too qualified for spending so many years in such a menial position.

 The solution?
-Most of them are now slowly, quietly, but surely turning to hedge fund internships.
+Most of them are now slowly, quietly, but surely turning to hedge fund graduate jobs.

-If you’re one of them and believe this is the path for you too, here’s your essential guide to hedge fund internships.
+If you’re one of them and believe this is the path for you too, here’s your essential guide to graduate hedge fund jobs.
 Keep on reading for details on:

 - How to land an internship,

 - The work you’ll be doing on a daily basis,